cbaenziger/jgit_question/README.md

 	...
 1 more
 ```

+# Further investigation

-I do not see the git repo having any inconsistencies (other than the branch being "unborn"?) but that is likely due to the incomplete nature of the repository.
+I do not see the git repo having any severe inconsistencies per `git fsck` but that is likely due to the very incomplete nature of the repository.
 ```
 clayb@laptop:/tmp/Test$ cd /tmp/Test/./git_54096211423187804262738193174874
 clayb@laptop:/tmp/Test/git_54096211423187804262738193174874$ git fsck